BroadbandForum/data-model-template/docs/index.typ

     ],
     [access
     ],
-    [Whether object instances can be Added or Deleted (readWrite) or not (readOnly).
+    [Whether object instances can be Added or Deleted (read\-write) or not (read\-only).
 Adding or deleting instances is meaningful only for a Multi\-Instance Object (table).
     ],
     [minEntries
     ],